Spaces & Profiles

 - A Space is a workspace in the sidebar.
 It has its own name, icon, and color, and its own bookmarks.
 Switching Spaces re-dresses the sidebar around the task you are in.

 The relationship is one-way: each Space belongs to one Profile, and a Profile can back several Spaces.
-Spaces that share a Profile share the same logins and pinned tabs; Spaces on different Profiles are fully separated.
+Spaces that share a Profile share the same logins.
+Pinned tab visibility is configurable and can follow Space, Profile, or App scope; it does not change Profile isolation.

 A simple way to hold it: Spaces organize how things look and feel; Profiles decide what is kept separate underneath.